om1chael/Airport-Booking-System/README.md

 ### To add a passenger to a flight

 From the homepage:
-* Select a flight trip from the dropdown menu
+* Select a flight trip from the dropdown menu to navigate to the specific flight trip page

 On the flight trip page:
 * Fill in the customer's name and passport